civilcode/employee-handbook/basics.md

 ## Vacations

-Vacation request needs to be made at least 2 months in advance by email and approved by Management to avoid resource planning conflicts.
+A vacation request needs to be made at least 2 months in advance by email and approved by Management to avoid resource planning conflicts.
 Days have to be accrued in order to take vacation.